SalomePlatform/jobmanager/doc/resource.rst

 **mem_mb**                 No               Memory per node in megabytes (not used by JOBMANAGER) **cpu_clock**              No               Clock rate in gigahertz of the computer's processor(s) (not
                                             used by JOBMANAGER)
-**Is Cluster Head**        Yes              Indicate if the resource is a cluster managed by a batch
+**Can launch batch jobs**  Yes              Indicate if the resource can be used to launch batch jobs
-                                            manager
-**Working Directory**      No               Base working directory for the resource.
-The working
-                                            directories for the jobs will by default be created as subdirectories of this directory.
+                                            (mandatory to use the resource with JOBMANAGER) **Can run containers**     No               Indicate if the resource can be used to run containers interactively (from a YACS schema running on the local machine for instance) **Working Directory**      No               Base working directory for the resource.
+The working directories for the jobs will by default be created as subdirectories of this directory.